 When you visit this one-acre garden, you’ll see 825 lavender plants of seven varieties.
 Plus, you can explore the Japanese and rock gardens, perennials, and birch trees around the property.

-The farm also sells lavender honey, candles, essential oils, and bath products.
+Summerhouse Lavender Farm also sells lavender honey, candles, essential oils, and bath products at its aromatherapy store and online shop.

 Location: 2975 65th Street, Fennville, MI 49408